danplubell/network-play/trivial-client/README.md

 So, now it's a good opportunity to use the Control.Exception.Handle function to catch the exceptions do something with the exception...
 In this case display a message and then die.

+This branch now includes the ability to read and write...